AtariLynx/handy-amiga/README.md

 ## Diskettes for Lynx Development System

 The folder `adf` contains 8 diskette images in Amiga Disk File format.
-- `HandyBootDisk.adf`: Boot disk to use when booting from floppy disk instead of harddrive
+- `handy-16-boo.adf`: Boot disk to use when booting from floppy disk instead of harddrive
-- `HandyDH0.adf`: Quarterback 4.3 backup of hard drive 0.
+- `handy-16-hd0.adf`: Quarterback 4.3 backup of hard drive 0.
-- `HandyDisk1.adf` - `HandyDisk6.adf`:
-   Backup set of Amiga development hard drive, consisting of 6 parts.
+- `handy-16-disk*.adf`: Backup set of Amiga development hard drive, consisting of 6 parts.
 Requires Quarterback 4.3 or 5.0 to restore.

 The Handy boot disk can be used to boot directly from floppy disk on Amiga computers that do not have a hard drive.